 Craig Strenger - Vice President, Development

-Craig joins MGFA with over 30 years in the non-profit sector, and has served as an executive leader with Muscular Dystrophy Association, American Diabetes Association, and National Brain Tumor Society.
-His deep development knowledge and experience in the areas of donor stewardship, field operations (event fundraising), and corporate engagement will greatly benefit MGFA and help to influence its future as we embark on our new strategic plan.
+Craig joins MGFA with more than 30 years in the non-profit sector and has served as an executive leader with Muscular Dystrophy Association, American Diabetes Association, and National Brain Tumor Society.
+Craig is known for his creative and innovative approach and for his keen ability to cultivate teams that are results-oriented and that drive impact.
+As Vice President of Development for MGFA, he leads all areas of donor stewardship and individual giving, field operations (event fundraising), and corporate engagement.

 Michael Antonellis – Vice President, Marketing & Communications

-Michael brings more than 25 years of marketing and communications experience to MGFA, serving in impactful leadership positions at healthcare non-profits, high technology corporations, and marketing and public relations agencies.
-As Vice President of Marketing & Communications for MGFA, he leads all awareness and promotions campaigns that drive development, programs, research, and patient support initiatives across a wide variety of audiences and channels.
-Prior to MGFA, he was a Director of Communications at global edge computing leader Stratus and also served as Chief Marketing Officer at the National Brain Tumor Society.
-He has served in leadership positions at marketing and communications agencies including Harte Hanks and Fleishman Hillard.
-Mike is also proud to serve as a judge for the annual Bell Ringer Awards.
-Michael graduated from Boston College with an A&S degree in communications/concentration marketing.
+Michael brings more than 25 years of marketing and communications experience to MGFA, serving in impactful leadership positions at healthcare non-profits, high technology corporations, and marketing and public relations agencies including the National Brain Tumor Society, Harte Hanks, Stratus Technologies, VISTAGY (Siemens) and Lois Paul & Partners.
+As Vice President of Marketing & Communications for MGFA, he leads all awareness, communications and promotional marketing campaigns that drive development, programs, research, and patient support initiatives across a wide variety of audiences and channels.

 Wendi Huff - Vice President of Programs and Clinical Care

-Wendi Huff is the Vice President of Programs and Clinical Care for MGFA.
-She has a diverse background serving healthcare organizations, specifically rare disease and health disparities.
-She has worked with global thought leaders to advance medical research, convene stakeholders and improve patient health outcomes.
-Through program development, Wendi has implemented patient advocacy, education and disease navigation initiatives.
-She has worked collaboratively with the FDA, National Cancer Institute, academic researchers, pharmaceutical companies and patient advocacy organizations to remove the barriers to rare disease.
-Her extensive experience in national non-profit and private sectors have included executive leadership positions as Senior Director of Industry Affairs and interim Chief Advancement Officer at the National Brain Tumor Society Foundation, Associate Vice-President at the Morehouse School of Medicine and Chief Executive Officer of a YWCA chapter.
-Wendi is responsible for developing and implementing comprehensive MGFA programming to support the MG community and activate mission deliverables as guided by the organization’s strategic plan.
+Wendi has a diverse background serving healthcare organizations, specifically rare disease and health disparities.
+She has worked with global thought leaders to advance medical research, convene stakeholders and improve patient health outcomes at national non-profit and private sector organizations, including executive leadership positions at the National Brain Tumor Society Foundation, Morehouse School of Medicine and Chief Executive Officer of a YWCA chapter.
+At the MGFA Wendi works collaboratively medical professionals and specialists, academic researchers, pharmaceutical companies and patient advocacy organizations to remove the barriers to rare disease.
+She is responsible for developing and implementing comprehensive MGFA programming to support the MG community and activate mission deliverables as guided by the organization’s strategic plan.

 Dova Levin – Senior Director, Program Management & Education